Bowenfels National School Site

 The Bowenfels National School Site is a heritage-listed former artist's studio and school and now residence located at 70 Mudgee Street, South Bowenfels in the Central West region of New South Wales, Australia.
 It was built between 1851 and 1853 by James Connor, a mason.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

+Public education began exceptionally early in the Blue Mountains, with the National School at Bowenfels erected in 1851.
+An advertisement was placed in the Sydney Morning Herald of Friday 9 August 1850 "TO MASONS AND CARPENTERS.